HaakonME/hubzilla-addons/flattrwidget/README.md

-Flattr Widget for The Red Matrix
+Flattr Widget for The Hubzilla
 ================================
 This widget is ment to add a [flattr][1] button for one thing to the left/right aside area of a red# channel.
 For example this could be the flattr